Innovative medical education in State College, PA

 At current medical school graduation and training rates, the U.S. could face a shortage of as many as 150,000 doctors in the next fifteen years, according to the Association of American Medical Colleges.

-Primary care physicians will be in greatest demand, with an estimated 45,000 more needed by 2020.
+Physicians who understand community needs will be in greatest demand, with an estimated 45,000 more needed by 2020.
 This reality holds true in central Pennsylvania, which has made it difficult to manage the health needs of the local community, including Penn State employees, retirees and their dependents.
-The Penn State Hershey Medical Group in State College is growing and working very hard to overcome this challenge.
+The Penn State Medical Group in State College is growing and working very hard to overcome this challenge.

-This growth is part of a larger vision to build a regional medical campus for Penn State College of Medicine at University Park, in collaboration with Mount Nittany Health.
-The University Park Regional Campus is training the next generation of physicians and other health professionals in the State College community, thanks to the support and leadership of Penn State College of Medicine.
+This growth is part of a larger vision to build a community-connected regional medical campus for Penn State College of Medicine at University Park, in collaboration with Mount Nittany Health.
+With the support and leadership of the Penn State College of Medicine, its University Park Regional Campus is training the next generation of physicians and other health professionals in the State College community, thanks to the support and leadership of Penn State College of Medicine.

 - Clerkships in multiple specialties